-Single-crystal stepwise dissolution experiments performed at 180 °C and 210°C provide new insights into the geochronological and geochemical effects of chemical abrasion on zircon datasets.
-Because of the insulating properties of the PTFE-lined pressure dissolution vessel, stepwise dissolution in three 4-h leaching steps is not equivalent to a 12-h single-step chemical abrasion, the method most commonly used by the zircon ID-TIMS U-Pb community.
-We estimate that our stepwise dissolution approach is roughly equivalent to 8-h single-step chemical abrasion.
-Stepwise dissolution at 180 °C produced over-dispersed U-Pb datasets affected by both residual Pb-loss and leaching-induced or leaching-exposed artefacts which present as reverse discordance.
+ical and geochemical effects of chemical abrasion on zircon datasets.
+Because of the insulating properties of the PTFE-lined pressure dissolution vessel, stepwise dissolution in three 4 h leaching steps is not equivalent to a 12 h single-step chemical abrasion, the method most commonly used by the zircon ID-TIMS U-Pb community.
+We estimate that our stepwise dissolution approach is roughly equivalent to 8h single-step chemical abrasion.
+Stepwise dissolution at 180 °C produced over-dispersed U-Pb datasets affected by both residual Pb loss and leaching-induced or leachingexposed artifacts that present as reverse discordance.
 Without the context of the 210 °C results, reverse discordance in the 180 °C datasets could easily be mistaken for prolonged crystallization or inheritance and lead to spurious geological interpretations.
 Longer leaching durations are likely needed to produce robust geochronological datasets at 180 °C.

-Stepwise dissolution at 210 °C outperformed the 180 °C experiments by all measures for the three zircon samples analyzed producing more reproducible, concordant results.
+Stepwise dissolution at 210 °C outperformed the 180 °C experiments by all measures for the three zircon samples analyzed, producing more reproducible, concordant results.
 Ultimately, how a zircon sample responds to any chemical abrasion protocol will be sample-dependent.
-However, our results suggest that 8-h single-step chemical abrasion at 210 °C may be effective at mitigating Pb-loss and reverse discordance for a wide range of zircon samples.
+However, our results suggest that 8 h single-step chemical abrasion at 210 °C may be effective at mitigating Pb loss and reverse discordance for a wide range of zircon samples.
 Further study of different zircon samples is needed.
-Our results, however, clearly demonstrate that leaching durations longer than an 8-h single step are required for chemical abrasion at 180 °C to be effective.
+Our results, however, clearly demonstrate that leaching durations longer than an 8 h single step are required for chemical abrasion at 180 °C to be effective.

-U concentration, Pb/Pb_c, and LREE enrichment are useful tools for tracking the dissolution of inclusions and radiation-damaged or altered material during stepwise dissolution.
-These geochemical indicators, however, are not effective at identifying residual Pb-loss in the zircon residues analyzed.
+Uranium or eU concentration, Pb^/Pb_c , and LREE enrichment are useful tools for tracking the dissolution of inclusions and radiation-damaged or altered material during stepwise dissolution.
+These geochemical indicators, however, are not effective at identifying residual Pb loss in the zircon residues analyzed.

-We attempted to constrain the relationship between Pb-loss and radiation damage by calculating an alpha dose for each leachate based on its measured radionuclide concentration and an estimated damage accumulation interval informed by the sample's geologic history.
-"Pb-loss" alpha dose estimates suggest that Pb may mobilize within the zircon structure at alpha doses as low as 6×10^{17} α/g .
-"Present day" alpha dose estimates indicate that many residues treated by stepwise dissolution at 180 °C have alpha doses above the 6×10^{17} α/g threshold, and consequently, many 180 °C residues are affected by residual Pb-loss.
-The majority of residues treated at 210 °C - and many L2 and L3 leachates - have "present day" alpha doses below this threshold.
-Grains expected to have accumulated alpha doses $< 6 \times 10^{17}$ α/g based on expected radionuclide concentrations and damage accumulation intervals are unlikely to be affected by Pb-loss and may not require chemical abrasion.
-However, chemical abrasion may help improve the precision of U-Pb analyses even in low-damage grains by dissolving Pb_c-bearing inclusions.
-The effectiveness of any chemical abrasion protocol will ultimately be sample-dependent, since zircon dissolution depends not only on a grain's bulk chemistry, but also the spatial distribution and magnitude of intracrystalline variations in radiation damage.
+We attempted to constrain the relationship between Pb loss and radiation damage by calculating an alpha dose for each leachate based on its measured radionuclide concentration and an estimated damage accumulation interval informed by the sample's geologic history.
+"Pb loss" alpha dose estimates suggest that Pb may mobilize within the zircon structure at alpha doses as low as $6 \times 10^{17} \alpha g^{-1}$.
+"Present-day" alpha dose estimates indicate that many residues treated by stepwise dissolution at 180 °C have alpha doses above the $6 \times 10^{17} \alpha g^{-1}$ threshold, and consequently, many $180 \,^{\circ}\text{C}$ residues are affected by residual Pb loss.
+The majority of residues treated at 210 °C - and many L2 and L3 leachates have "present-day" alpha doses below this threshold.
+Grains expected to have accumulated alpha doses $< 6 \times 10^{17} \alpha g^{-1}$ based on expected radionuclide concentrations and damage accumulation intervals are unlikely to be affected by Pb loss and may not require chemical abrasion.
+However, chemical abrasion may help improve the precision of U-Pb analyses even in low-damage grains by dissolving Pbc-bearing inclusions.
+The effectiveness of any chemical abrasion protocol will ultimately be sample-dependent because zircon dissolution depends not only on a grain's bulk chemistry, but also the spatial distribution and magnitude of intracrystalline variations in radiation damage.